 Well, now something has changed.
 I have a friend who is about a decade younger than me but has vastly more business savvy.
 He’s got a business degree and has already started several other businesses.
 As he and I were talking one day, I mentioned my new straps and how excited I was about them.
 He asked how my planning was going and how I was going to fund the development.
 I mentioned that I had another friend who I thought would invest the startup capital so I could get it off the ground.
 Without hesitation he said, “I’m in.”

 Wait, what?
 No, I have a different friend who I was going to… “Nope.
 I’m your guy.
 How much do you need and when?”

 I was a bit dumbstruck.
 I didn’t expect that.
 I mean, I knew he enjoyed business development, but just with the nature of our friendship, I would never have even approached him.

 As things moved forward, I couldn’t help but think about how well he and I worked together.
-Our personalities were completely different but complementary.
-Where I was weakest, he was strongest.
-Where he was weak, I was strong.
-And because of his business schooling, he had some great contacts.
+Our personalities are completely different but complementary.
+Where I'm weakest, he's strongest.
+Where he's weak, I'm strong.
+And because of his business schooling, he has some great contacts.
 Things just really made a lot of sense.

 This feels good.

 I realize I’ve probably disappointed those of you who’ve read this by not naming my new partner.
 And for that, I apologize.
 I just don’t think it’s prudent at this point.
 We’ll be able to do it at some point, but until then, I’ll just refer to him as Kid (and now you understand the relevance of the image).
 Is that me taking a bit of a jab at our age difference?
 Yes.
 But I write the blog, so…